-We proudly present our annual water quality report which details the results of water quality testing completed from January to December 2018.
+We proudly present our annual water quality report which details the results of water quality testing completed from January to December 2019.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Included in this report are details about where your water comes from, what it contains, and how our water quality results compare to federal and state standards.

-We are committed to delivering the best quality drinking water.
+We are pleased to tell you that we had no Safe Drinking Water Act violations again in 2019.
+We are committed to delivering high quality drinking water.
 To that end, we remain vigilant in meeting the challenges of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.